BertMoretz/GameRatings/README.md

-# GameRatings
+# GameCritic

-GameRatings is positioned as a review aggregator web-application about videogames.
+GameCritic is positioned as a review aggregator web-application about videogames.
 It will include latest news and all relevant information about video games.

 ## API